Individualized Treatment Allocation in Sequential Network Games: Introduction

+We tackle these challenges by proposing a novel method for approximately solving the combinatorial optimization problem for individualized assignment.
+Our approach builds on variational approximation, which approximates the stationary distribution of the outcomes by a more tractable parametric family of distributions that minimizes the Kullback-Leibler divergence with the target Gibbs distribution.
+We then optimize the variationally approximated equilibrium welfare with respect to the assignment vector by a greedy algorithm, which assigns the treatment sequentially to the unit who generates the largest welfare gain given the previous assignments.
+The variational approximation step reduces the computational burden of running MCMC at each candidate policy.
+The greedy optimization further reduces the computational complexity of the combinatorial optimization, since it suffices to evaluate the equilibrium welfare only at the order of $N \times \kappa$ times.

+In addition to the novel proposal of how to obtain targeting policy, this paper comes with a couple of new theoretical contributions.
+First, we provide a theoretical justification for maximizing the welfare criterion under a variational approximation by showing that the associated approximation gap of welfare shrinks to zero as the size of network increases.
+To show this claim, we derive and exploit a novel transportation inequality that bounds the welfare regret by the Kullback-Leibler divergence, and justifies the use of variational approximation to search for welfare-optimal treatment allocation.
+Second, we derive a theoretical regret bound to gauge the welfare performance of our greedy algorithm compared with the computationally infeasible brute force optimization.

-To highlight this paper's unique contributions to the literature, we abstract from estimation of the structural parameters underlying the sequential decision game and assume that they are known.
-See \citet{geyer1992constrained}, \citet{snijders2002markov}, \citet{wainwright2008graphical}, \citet{chatterjee2013estimating}, \citet{mele2017structural}, \citet{boucher2017my}, and \citet{10.1162/rest_a_01023} for identification and estimation of these parameters.
-In practical terms, our proposed method is useful for computing an optimal assignment of treatment, with point estimates plugged-in in place of structural parameters.
+To highlight this paper's unique contributions, we abstract from estimation of the structural parameters underlying the sequential decision game and assume that they are known.
+See \citet{geyer1992constrained}, \citet{snijders2002markov}, \citet{wainwright2008graphical}, \citet{chatterjee2013estimating}, \citet{mele2017structural}, \citet{boucher2017my}, and \citet{10.1162/rest_a_01023} for identification and estimation of these parameters, and \cite{wang2024robust} for how to incorporate estimation uncertainty into welfare regret bounds.
+In practical terms, our proposed method is useful for computing an optimal assignment of treatment, with point estimates of the structural parameters plugged-in.